PROTECTOR: Preventing ovarian cancer through early excision of tubes and late ovarian removal (PROTECTOR) study

 Please note - unless we state otherwise in the summary, you need to talk to your doctor about joining a trial.

-- are at an increased risk of developing ovarian cancer because they carry an alteration/fault in one of the ovarian cancer genes like BRCA1, BRCA2, RAD51C, RAD51D, or BRIP1 OR
+- are at an increased risk of developing ovarian cancer because they carry an alteration/fault in one of the ovarian cancer genes like BRCA1, BRCA2, RAD51C, RAD51D, BRIP1, or PALB2 OR

 - are aged 30 years and over and have not gone through the menopause

-Women may also take part if they are not currently planning to have an operation to reduce their risk (control arm).
+You may also take part if you are not currently planning to have an operation to reduce your risk (control arm).

 About the trial